amidabuddha/console-chat-gpt/README.md

 The intention and implementation of this code are entirely unconnected and unrelated to OpenAI.
 There is no affiliation or relationship with OpenAI in any form.

 ## Installation and Usage:
+The script should work fine in Linux and macOS terminals.
+There might be some libraries that are currenlty not supported on Windows, the recommneded use is inside [WSL](https://learn.microsoft.com/en-us/windows/wsl/)

 1. Clone the repository: